 Mission of Tarbuton: to engage the Jewish community, educate our next generation, connect all ages to Israel, and bridge the local Jewish and Israeli-American communities.

-Fueled by grants and active volunteerism we offered, through 2016, an Israeli-style after school and Sunday program with as many as 140 students in 4 locations, and as many as 20 part time teachers and staff.
-Tarbuton founders also offered “Tzofe San Diego” incubating what became the local Tzofim Shevet and supported the creation of a Hebrew language charter school.
+Tarbuton has piloted programs in the community since 2006, Fueled by grants and active volunteerism.
+Tarbuton offered, through 2016, an Israeli-style after school and Sunday program with as many as 140 students in 4 locations, and as many as 20 part time teachers and staff.
+Tarbuton founders also offered “Tzofe San Diego” incubating what became the local Tzofim Shevet and lay leaders in the Tarbuton community actively recruited and supported the creation of a Hebrew language charter school, Kavod Elementary.

-Startup18 was launched to offer fiscal sponsorship and inspire social entrepreneurs to launch their own projects to engage the Jewish community and/or benefit the public through Jewish values.
-We hope by providing an address and support for social entrepreneurs we will have an even greater impact in the community.
+Startup18 was launched to inspire Jewish nonprofit entrepreneurs to launch their own projects to engage the Jewish community and/or benefit the public through Jewish values.
+Fiscal sponsorship, workshops and more are offered to create a welcome environment in San Diego to encourage members to build for the community.
+We hope by providing an address and support for Jewish nonprofit entrepreneurs we will have an even greater impact.

 Our founders, wanting to build Jewish and Israeli identity in their children growing up in the US but with strong connections to Israel, began organizing Hebrew and Israeli-style activities including a Hebrew speaking playgroup, Hebrew story times and community holiday gatherings such as apple picking outings at Rosh Hashanah, hikes at area forest preserves at Tu b’Shevat and bonfires at Mission Bay for Lag Baomer.